 The Palm Springs Living Desert Zoo is filled with beautiful well labeled gardens and also has a huge outdoor model train section, which our son loved.
 Sadly, it was late in the day and no trains were operating.

 Hiking Palm Canyon to the Victor Loop

-The Agua Caliente Indian Reservation is a beautiful place just south of the Palm Springs Airport.
+Indian Canyons is a beautiful place with lots of kid-friendly hiking just south of the Palm Springs Airport.
 The reserve is open to the public, allowing us to enjoy the natural beauty of their lands with our kids.

-The Palm Canyon hike in the Agua Caliente Reservation is one of the best Palm Springs family activities.
-The Palm Canyon hike is an easy walk which follows a lazy stream through one of the largest palm oasis’ in the world.
+The Palm Canyon hike in the Agua Caliente Reservation is one of the best things to do in Palm Springs with kids.
+The Palm Canyon hike is an easy walk which follows a lazy stream through one of the largest palm tree oasis’ in the world.